 nutrition and physical activity policy, goals and practices for comprehensive school health.
 The council’s purpose should be to address health issues using a coordinated approach to improve student health and wellness.
 Each local school is encouraged to have a school level Wellness Council.
 The Wellness Council may be an independent council or committee incorporated into an existing school council or committee.

 School meals, extra sale items and after school snacks will meet federal, state, and local regulations and guidance as issued by the Secretary of Agriculture under the United States Department of Agriculture (USDA), Georgia State Board of Education, and Fulton County Board of Education.

-All foods available during the school day to students will meet the nutrition standards of the Healthy, HungerFree Kids Act of
+All foods sold during the school day to students will meet the nutrition standards of the Healthy, HungerFree Kids Act of

 Each local school must comply with Board Policy EED, Sales of Food on School Premises.

 Nutrition education will be a component of health education instruction in grades K12.
 Course content will be in accordance with Georgia standards.

 The School Nutrition Program will be marketed and promoted at all levels.
 Nutrition education and wellness information will be

 provided via newsletters to schools, students, parents, and community members.

 The school district will support the development of farm to school programs to help students eat more nutritious foods and promote healthier lifelong eating patterns; support the local economy and local farmers; and teach students about the origins of their foods and how their food is grown.

 Nutrition education messages from the classroom will be modeled in the cafeteria and across campus by offering locally grown food whenever possible within the reimbursable federal meal program as well as extra sale items.